Paul Evans for Directional 'Patchwork' Sideboard

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Paul Evans for Directional, 'Patchwork' sideboard, wood, fiberglass, copper, steel and brass, United States, 1960s.
+Paul Evans for Directional, 'Patchwork' sideboard, wood, slate, copper, steel, brass, United States, 1960s

 Unique sideboard designed by Paul Evans for Directional.
 This cabinet is made of a wonderful combination of materials.
 Copper, steel, brass and slate create a striking mixture of textures and colors.

 Please note that the restoration of the top is necessary before shipping.
 We kindly ask you to contact our design experts for more information about the possibilities in our in-house restoration atelier.